 • Component one: design and development launch pilots.
 NSF INCLUDES design and development launch pilots will be engaged primarily in planning activities and laying the foundations for potential partners to share common goals and purposes through collective impact-style approaches.

-• Component three: backbone organization.
-The NSF INCLUDES backbone organization - a central component of the collective-impact approach - will provide increased communications, interoperability, coordination, support, and accountability for the network of NSF INCLUDES alliances.
+• Component three: NSF INCLUDES Coordination Hub.
+The NSF INCLUDES Coordination Hub will provide increased communications, interoperability, coordination, support, and accountability for the network of NSF INCLUDES alliances.
 The backbone organization will help drive overarching vision and strategy, align common activities, establish shared measurement practices, build public will, advance policy, and mobilize funding across the network.

 NSF INCLUDES and the NSF Broadening Participation Portfolio